-A candidate mechanism for explaining this finding is ethnic polarization (e.g. Montalvo and Reynal-Querol, 2005b; Esteban, Mayoral and Ray, 2012).
-As previously mentioned, in mixed settlement cells inhabit two or more ethnic groups (i.e. at least one nomad and one settler group), hence such cells are more likely to be polarized, which could potentially be a driver of violence.
-We investigate this question in the next two columns with the aim of showing that there is a specificity of the farmer-herder interaction that goes beyond the standard polarization channel.
+tially be a driver of violence.
+We investigate this question in the next two columns, which aim to demonstrate a specificity of the farmer-herder interaction that goes beyond the standard polarization channel.
 In column 3 we replicate the previous specification with ethnic polarization substituting to mixed settlements in the interaction term.
 In line with the existing literature we find that polarization magnifies the conflict risk.
-However, when in column 4 we include both the interaction terms with mixed settlements and with polarization simultaneously, we see that our coefficient of interest (i.e. temperature shocks interacted with mixed settlements) continues to have a highly statistically significant effect with a magnitude that is comparable to the one of column 2 (while the interaction with ethnic polarization is not statistically significant).
+However, when we include both the interaction terms with mixed settlements and with polarization simultaneously in column 4, we observe that our coefficient of interest (i.e. temperature shocks interacted with mixed settlements) retains a highly statistically significant effect with a magnitude that is comparable to the one of column 2 (while the interaction with ethnic polarization is not statistically significant).
 This confirms that the conflict-proneness of farmer-herder admixture has a logic that is different from the one of ethnically polarized areas.
 Column 4 is our preferred specification.

-In column 5 we extend the analysis by looking at the intensive margin.
-To this purpose we replicate column 4 with an alternative measurement of the dependent variable, namely the $\log(\text{number of conflict events} + 1)$ rather than a binary incidence variable.
-The additive shifter +1 is a standard procedure to cope with the very large number of zeros on the left-hand side (92% of observations).
+In column 5 we extend this analysis by looking at the intensive margin.
+To this purpose we replicate column 4 with an alternative measurement of the dependent variable, namely the log(number of conflict events + 1) rather than a binary incidence variable.
+The additive shifter +1 is a standard procedure to cope with the very large number of zeros on the lefthand side (92% of observations).
 The benefit is that non-violent cells are not dropped from the estimation sample, a desirable feature given the very large number of fixed-effects to be estimated.
 However, this functional form is distorting the distribution of the variable and this potentially affects the point estimates.
 We investigate alternative coding options and specifications in our robustness analysis.
 Generally, we find a positive and statistically significant coefficient of the interaction term.
 This shows that heat shocks magnify not only the incidence (column 4) but also the intensity of violence (column 5) in areas where nomads and settlers co-exist.